 We shall unfold the argument in more detail.
-Let us start by the rational equivalence.
-Let us write $A^\bullet$ for the co-simplicial object which is a diagram of discrete and flat modules over $\integerslocalp$ with flat transition maps
+Let us start with the rational equivalence.
+We write $A^\bullet$ for the co-simplicial object which is a diagram of discrete and flat modules over $\integerslocalp$ with flat transition maps

 Let $\mathrm{Tot}(A^\bullet)$ denote the totalization of this co-simplicial object which we can read as the homotopy limit $\lim_{\Delta}A^\bullet$.
-The fact that the co-simplicial object is discrete tells us that the associated spectral sequence is in the third quadrant and that the homotopy limit is also in $\Mod_{\integerslocalp}^{\leq 0}$ - use the dual of \cite[1.2.4.5]{lurie-ha}.
+The fact that the cosimplicial object is levelwise discrete implies that the associated spectral sequence is in the third quadrant and that the homotopy limit is also in $\Mod_{\integerslocalp}^{\leq 0}$ - use the dual of \cite[1.2.4.5]{lurie-ha}.
 In particular, $\lim_\Delta A^\bullet$ satisfies the homological bounded condition of the \cref{basechangeBfilteredcircle}-(ii).
 The claim in the lemma is that the comparison map